Home Student & Career Tips 7 Common Challenges of a Medical Profession

 Also, government regulations, private-pay requirements and the day-to-day hassles of running a business often make physicians spend less time with patients.

-When there’s not enough staff, there won’t be enough patient interaction resulting in a workplace being less attractive to staff, but employers can maximize patient interaction by scheduling choices.
+When there are inadequate staff, there won’t be enough patient interaction resulting in a workplace being less attractive to staff.
+Employers can maximize patient interaction by scheduling choices.

 5. Dealing with Incurable disease(finding cure)